Apurva-Dumbare/Google-Drive-clone/README.md

 # Google-Drive-clone

-his project is a Google Drive clone created as part of the DevTown bootcamp.
+This project is a Google Drive clone created as part of the DevTown bootcamp.
 It replicates the core features and user interface of Google Drive using HTML, CSS, and Bootstrap 5.

 # Project Overview